Principles of Success – Achieving Sustainable Impact

 Some projects and transformations succeed; others fail.
 Some individuals always appear to be “lucky”, others are constantly struggling.
 How come?
 Is it all just a result of good (or bad) luck and coincidence?
 About being at the right place at the right time?
 Or is there more to it?

-Yet, the program doesn’t stop at Napoleon Hill’s Success Principles.
-It explores further modern project management and delivery tools, emphasizes the success critical role of positioning and communications, and looks into work-lifestyle components that are critical for long-term sustainability and success.
+The program doesn’t stop at Napoleon Hill’s Success Principles.
+It explores further modern project management and delivery tools, emphasizes the success critical role of positioning and communications, and looks into work-lifestyle components that are key for long-term sustainability and success.

 Objectives of the Program